 HRM: Heart Rate Monitor.
 Chest strap and/or watch that measures your heart rate.

-Isolation moves: Exercises that involves movement over a single joint (think biceps curl – elbow).
+Isolation moves: Exercises that involves movement over a single joint (think biceps curls – only moving at the elbow).
+Opposite of compound moves.

 Isometric exercise: Static exercise.
 Exercise where the joint angle and muscle length remains unchanged during contraction (like planks)